Frank Bough: Late career

 In 1993, after his activities were regularly ridiculed in monologues on Have I Got News for You by Angus Deayton (who himself was later dismissed from the show following cocaine and prostitute use), Bough agreed to appear as a guest on the programme.
 In the early 1990s, he was a presenter on LBC radio in London, staying on for the launch of London News Talk and moving to the News 97.3 service where he remained until 1996.
 He then presented Travel Live for the cable channel Travel.

 In 2009, he contributed to a programme looking back on Nationwide, broadcast on BBC Four.

 Personal life and death

-Bough met Nesta Howells while he was completing his national service and they married after he left the army in 1959.
+Bough met Nesta Howells, a physiotherapist, while he was undertaking his national service in Park Hall camp at Oswestry, and they married after he left the army in 1959.
 They had three sons: David, Stephen and Andrew.
 Nesta stayed in the relationship after the exposés that affected Bough's later career.

 From 1994, he was a regular member of a Windsor-based choir, the Royal Free Singers.
 Bough had a liver transplant in 2001 after cancer was found, and later lived in retirement in Holyport, Berkshire.

-A family friend said that Bough died on 21 October 2020, aged 87.
+Bough died on 21 October 2020, aged 87.